yangzhixin1/MDES/README.md

 ## TODO
 - [x] make the MDES document
 - [ ] use shell to install the MDES
+- [ ] use swift to install the MDES
 - [ ] collect from community